Winter cycling in Halifax

 Brakes

 Disc or drum brakes are the top choice for riding in wet or snowy conditions.
-When the roads are icy make sure you do not use your front brakes.
+On icy roads do not use your front brakes.

 Pedals

-Those that wear bike shoes or clipless-pedals may want to switch to a regular pedal so that you can wear a warmer winter boot or shoe.
+Cyclists who wear bike shoes or clipless-pedals may switch to a regular pedals so they can wear winter boots.

 Ongoing maintenance

-The salt on the street is great for melting ice and creating safer riding surfaces, but can also generate rust on your bicycle.
-A good method to put into practice is to give your bike a quick rinse or wipe down when you get home at the end of the day to remove some of the dirt and salt.
-Just be sure it's dry in the morning so it doesn't ice up on your ride.
+The salt on the street is great at melting ice but it can also rust your bike.
+A good practice is to quickly rinse or wipe down your bike at the end of the day to remove dirt and salt.
+Just be sure your bike is dry in the morning, so it doesn't ice up on your ride.

 Get a bicycle specifically for winter riding

-If you're concerned about the impact of ice, dirt, and salt on your bicycle, consider purchasing a bike specifically for riding in the winter months.
-Bike Again is a community space that sells used bicycles at a more affordable price.
+If you're concerned about the impact of ice, dirt and salt on your bicycle, consider getting a bike just for winter.
+Bike Again is a community space that sells used bicycles at more affordable prices.